ThanePatrol/leetcode_bot/README.md

     volumes:
       - './leetcode_questions.db:/usr/app/resources/leetcode_questions.db'
     image: 'thanepatrol/leetcode_bot:main'
+  restarter:
+    image: docker:cli
+    restart: unless-stopped
+    volumes: ["/var/run/docker.sock:/var/run/docker.sock"]
+    entrypoint: ["/bin/sh", "-c"]
+    command:
+      -  |
+      while true; do
+        if [ "$(date + '%H:%M')" = '09:00']; then
+          docker restart leetcode_bot
+        fi
+        sleep 60
+      done
 ```
+The restarter service is used to restart the container once a day.
+The websocket that is opened by the docker engine generally closes in 18-28 hours.
+It cannot be reopened by the application itself, even if `restart: always` is set
+Note the time is set to 1 hour before the bot is due to post.
+Feel free to modify this but keeping it before the bots posting time is recommended.

 Note that the database file will need to be downloaded from this repository separately.
 Per the docker-compose file above, the database will need to be in the same location
 as the docker compose file.